We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 If you have symptoms of labyrinthitis, you should make an appointment to see your doctor to determine the cause.
 If you’re concerned about your labyrinthitis and don’t already have a primary care provider, you can view doctors in your area through the Healthline FindCare tool.

 Certain symptoms can be signs of a more serious condition.
 Consider these symptoms to be an emergency and seek medical attention immediately:

 Doctors can generally diagnose labyrinthitis during a physical exam.
 In some cases, it’s not obvious during an ear exam, so a complete physical exam, including a neurological evaluation, should be performed.

-Symptoms of labyrinthitis can mimic those of other conditions, so your doctor may order tests to rule them out.
+Symptoms of labyrinthitis can mimic those of other conditions.
+Your doctor may order tests to rule them out.
 These conditions include:

 - small stroke

 - damage to the neck arteries

 - benign paroxysmal positional vertigo, which is an inner ear disorder

 - brain tumor